lucasmfredmark/rc-knob/docs/basecomponents.md

 ## `Pointer`

-This component displays the location og the knob.
+This component displays the location of the knob.

+Three shapes are available `circle`, `rect`, `triangle`.

 ```js
 import React from 'react';